-Cinegy Capture Control is a Windows-based tool designed as a complex solution for capture purposes.
+Cinegy Capture Control is a Windows-based application designed as a complex solution for capturing purposes.
 Its conception covers various configuration models, such as Cinegy Archive integration mode and standalone workflow without involving the Cinegy MAM architecture.

 |Please refer to the Archive Templates paragraph in the Cinegy Capture Control Manual for details on work in archive mode.|

 To start Cinegy Capture Control, go to Start > Cinegy > Cinegy Capture Control or use the corresponding icon on the desktop.
 The client application will be launched.